Know anyone who can go from zero to cranky in a snap? Toddler!

 1. What Causes Tantrums?

-Tantrums don't happen because toddlers are wilful and disobedient!
+Tantrums don't happen because toddlers are willful and disobedient!
 They simply occur because toddlers haven't learned to accept frustration.
 When they want to do something but can't, they are overwhelmed by a sense of helplessness and dissatisfaction.
 The tantrum is simply a release of those feelings.
 It might help to know that tantrums are common among toddlers.
 It's estimated that the majority of 2-year-olds have a tantrum at least once a week, which may last from 15 to 30 minutes.

 2. Preventing Tantrums